Danzy Senna: Brooklyn and career

 She returned east after graduate school and lived in Brooklyn, New York, for many years in the 1990s.
 She wrote for magazines and also taught at Sarah Lawrence College.
 She has said that the atmosphere in Fort Greene inspired some of her later writing for New People (2017), set in 1990s Brooklyn and described as "a mordantly funny social satire with a thriller edge."

 Return to California

 She left New York in 2005 for Southern California, where she has lived since.
 She teaches at the University of Southern California, and has written novels, memoirs, and essays.

 She is married to the novelist Percival Everett.
 They have two sons and live near Los Angeles.

+She wrote the introduction for the New Directions edition of My Search for Warren Harding after reading the novel while housebound during early covid.

 Works

 Caucasia

 Senna's first novel, Caucasia (1998), is narrated by a young biracial girl, Birdie Lee, who is taken into the political underground by her mother, and forced to live under an assumed identity.
 The coming of age story follows Birdie's struggle for identity and her search for the missing parts of her family.
 The novel received the Book of the Month Club's Stephen Crane Award for First Fiction, was nominated for the Orange Prize for Fiction, and won the Alex Award from the American Library Association.
 It was also longlisted for the International Dublin Literary Award and was named a Los Angeles Times "Best Book of the Year".
 Caucasia, a national bestseller, has been translated into twelve languages.